webmachinelearning/webnn/dynamic-shape-explainer.md

 *(Optimization: This chain may be skippable if the framework can prove the operand is already sentinel-free.)*

 ## Design Discussion
 This section describes the runtime behavior that gives it meaning, plus the dimension semantics it honors.
-Two mechanisms carry dynamism at dispatch: **shape inference**, which walks the whole graph and computes each operand's *shape* ([Deferred validation](#deferred-validation)), and **shape computation**, which evaluates a single `shape()`-rooted chain to the *values* a shape parameter needs ([Shape computation at dispatch](#shape-computation-at-dispatch)).
-The second is a step inside the first.
+Two mechanisms carry dynamism at dispatch:

+`Shape Inference` is the whole-graph pass: it computes each operand's shape, over symbolic dimensions at build time and over concrete ones at dispatch.

+`Shape Computation` isn't a superset of it — it's a step inside it, and it computes a different kind of thing.
+When inference reaches reshapeDynamic(x, newShape), newShape's own shape (a 1-D tensor of length 4, say) tells it nothing about the output; it needs newShape's values.
+So inference pauses, evaluates the chain that produces newShape down to concrete integers, and resumes with that as the output shape.
+Whole graph vs. one chain and inference is the caller.

 ### Dimension semantics
 - **Shared names are constraints.** Two dynamic dimensions with the **same name** are guaranteed to take the **same** concrete value throughout the graph (e.g. "query and key sequence lengths are equal"); the implementation enforces this across inputs and uses it to cancel dimensions in operations such as `reshape`.
 A name that appears only once constrains nothing.
 A dynamic dimension has **no min/max bound** — anything not provably static simply defers.